Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - You will agree with part of the author's points and disagree with others.

-- You will agree or disagree with the author but feel that there is a more important or different point which needs to be discussed in addition to what is in the article.
+- You will agree or disagree with the author but feel that there is a more important or different point that needs to be discussed in addition to what is in the article.

 How will this article fit into your own paper?
 How will you be able to use it?